yonatanko/NLP-DIsaster-Tweets/README.md

 │   └── figures          <- Generated graphics and figures to be used in reporting │
-├── requirements.txt     <- The requirements file for reproducing the analysis environment
-|
-├── requirements_dev.txt <- The requirements file for reproducing the analysis environment │
+├── requirements.txt     <- The requirements file for reproducing the analysis environment │
 ├── tests                <- Test files
 │